vgines73/HW4_codingQuizOhYeah/README.md

 I ended up getting stuck after completing the quiz.
 The submit button wouldn't console.log so I knew I wouldn't be able to put it in local storage.
 Which I was not able to create an updated high score page.

 Another issue I had was after completing the quiz, the game would refresh after the submit button.
 So I was not able to finish this assignment.
 After finally figuring out how to use the event.preventdefault function, I was able to prevent the game from refreshing.

+Local storage was a big issue.
+I couldn't store anything in local storage.
+After numerous attempts, research, I was able to at least get the object in there.
+I was not able to get the values in.
+Everytime i ran it, it would come out with name with no initials, and score would be 0.

+I was able to fix the play again button and im assuming the clear high score button is functional because the clear button cleared out local storage.